SiddBhatt9600/RFID-door-latch/README.md

 The relay module is powered from 5 V.

 The BeagleBone GPIO never receives the 5 V relay signal.
-The BD139 provides the required interface between the 3.3 V GPIO and the 5 V relay input.
+The BD139 provides the interface between the 3.3 V GPIO and the 5 V relay input.

 ## Software Configuration